VHP4Safety/cloud/docs/index.md

 Search engine for (scientific) literature. [[more information](service/gscholar.md)]

-#### LLMapperino
+#### Llemy

 A multi-agent question-answering tool that combines structured pathway knowledge from user-selected MINERVA projects with live web research (Perplexity) and synthesizes evidence using an LLM.
-It targets specialized questions in lipid metabolism and related tox/biology by grounding answers in curated MINERVA maps and corroborating sources. [[more information](service/llmapperino.md)]
+It targets specialized questions in lipid metabolism and related tox/biology by grounding answers in curated MINERVA maps and corroborating sources. [[more information](service/llemy.md)]

 #### MCT8 Docking for MIE Discovery